lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 For instance, to avoid an attack, never re-construct a packet bigger than some configured size (with 1500 bytes as generic default).

-## Security considerations for fragmentation
+## Security considerations for SCHC fragmentation
-This subsection describes potential attacks to LPWAN fragmentation and suggests possible countermeasures.
+This subsection describes potential attacks to LPWAN SCHC fragmentation and suggests possible countermeasures.

-A node can perform a buffer reservation attack by sending a first fragment to a target.
+A node can perform a buffer reservation attack by sending a first SCHC fragment to a target.
 Then, the receiver will reserve buffer space for the IPv6 packet.
-Other incoming fragmented packets will be dropped while the reassembly buffer is occupied during the reassembly timeout.
+Other incoming SCHC fragmented packets will be dropped while the reassembly buffer is occupied during the reassembly timeout.
 Once that timeout expires, the attacker can repeat the same procedure, and iterate, thus creating a denial of service attack.
 The (low) cost to mount this attack is linear with the number of buffers at the target node.
-However, the cost for an attacker can be increased if individual fragments of multiple packets can be stored in the reassembly buffer.
-To further increase the attack cost, the reassembly buffer can be splitted into fragment-sized buffer slots.
+However, the cost for an attacker can be increased if individual SCHC fragments of multiple packets can be stored in the reassembly buffer.
+To further increase the attack cost, the reassembly buffer can be splitted into SCHC fragment-sized buffer slots.
 Once a packet is complete, it is processed normally.
-If buffer overload occurs, a receiver can discard packets based on the sender behavior, which may help identify which fragments have been sent by an attacker.
+If buffer overload occurs, a receiver can discard packets based on the sender behavior, which may help identify which SCHC fragments have been sent by an attacker.

 In another type of attack, the malicious node is required to have overhearing capabilities.
-If an attacker can overhear a fragment, it can send a spoofed duplicate (e.g. with random payload) to the destination.
-If the LPWAN technology does not support suitable protection (e.g. source authentication and frame counters to prevent replay attacks), a receiver cannot distinguish legitimate from spoofed fragments.
+If an attacker can overhear a SCHC fragment, it can send a spoofed duplicate (e.g. with random payload) to the destination.
+If the LPWAN technology does not support suitable protection (e.g. source authentication and frame counters to prevent replay attacks), a receiver cannot distinguish legitimate from spoofed SCHC fragments.
 Therefore, the original IPv6 packet will be considered corrupt and will be dropped.
-To protect resource-constrained nodes from this attack, it has been proposed to establish a binding among the fragments to be transmitted by a node, by applying content-chaining to the different fragments, based on cryptographic hash functionality.
-The aim of this technique is to allow a receiver to identify illegitimate fragments.
+To protect resource-constrained nodes from this attack, it has been proposed to establish a binding among the SCHC fragments to be transmitted by a node, by applying content-chaining to the different SCHC fragments, based on cryptographic hash functionality.
+The aim of this technique is to allow a receiver to identify illegitimate SCHC fragments.

 Further attacks may involve sending overlapped fragments (i.e. comprising some overlapping parts of the original IPv6 datagram).
 Implementers should make sure that the correct operation is not affected by such event.

-In Window mode – ACK on error, a malicious node may force a fragment sender to resend a fragment a number of times, with the aim to increase consumption of the fragment sender’s resources.
-To this end, the malicious node may repeatedly send a fake ACK to the fragment sender, with a Bitmap that reports that one or more fragments have been lost.
+In Window mode – ACK on error, a malicious node may force a SCHC fragment sender to resend a SCHC fragment a number of times, with the aim to increase consumption of the SCHC fragment sender’s resources.
+To this end, the malicious node may repeatedly send a fake ACK to the SCHC fragment sender, with a Bitmap that reports that one or more SCHC fragments have been lost.
 In order to mitigate this possible attack, MAX_FRAG_RETRIES may be set to a safe value which allows to limit the maximum damage of the attack to an acceptable extent.
-However, note that a high setting for MAX_FRAG_RETRIES benefits fragment reliability modes, therefore the trade-off needs to be carefully considered.
+However, note that a high setting for MAX_FRAG_RETRIES benefits SCHC fragment reliability modes, therefore the trade-off needs to be carefully considered.

 # Acknowledgements

 Thanks to Dominique Barthel, Carsten Bormann, Philippe Clavier, Eduardo Ingles Sanchez, Arunprabhu Kandasamy, Rahul Jadhav, Sergio Lopez Bernal, Antony Markovski, Alexander Pelov, Pascal Thubert, Juan Carlos Zuniga, Diego Dujovne, Edgar Ramos, and Shoichi Sakane for useful design consideration and comments.

 --- back